YilinHuang666/C3D-ANIMATION/README.md

 # Contact #

-if you have any question about C3D-ANIMATION , please send email to <yilin.huang17@imperial.ac.uk> or <m.jung@imperial.ac.uk>
+if you have any question about C3D-ANIMATION , please send email to <yilin.huang17@imperial.ac.uk>.